-1) The SUT has passed tests 6.2.2.3, 6.2.4.1 and 6.2.4.2.
-Preconditions:

-2) The SUT is set to send RTP packets for a single RTP stream (one SSRC) during the test session, e.g. pre-configured or set as send-receive or send-only through test instrument signalling.
+- 1) The SUT has passed tests 6.2.2.3, 6.2.4.1 and 6.2.4.2.
+Preconditions: 2) The SUT is set to send RTP packets for a single RTP stream (one SSRC) during the test session, e.g. pre-configured or set as send-receive or send-only through test instrument signalling.
 3) The "RTP timestamp" field in the RTCP packet Sender Information sent from the SUT is monotonously increasing (value is not wrapping around, see also test 6.2.4.5).

-2) Note the NTP timestamp field value $(w_i)$ and RTP timestamp field value $(r_i)$ of each RTCP packet sent from the SUT.

-4) Using the first and last RTCP packet sent from the SUT, calculate the difference in NTP time,

-$N=w_n-w_1$ and difference in RTP timestamp, $T=r_n-r_1$ .
-5) Calculate the NTP timestamp difference in seconds $D=\frac{N}{2^{32}}$ .

-6) Calculate the RTP timestamp rate estimate R = T/D.

-7) Retrieve RTP Time Stamp rate information, S, e.g. from "<clock rate>" on the SDP

-"a=rtpmap:<payload type> <encoding name>/<clock rate>" line, applicable for the RTP stream

-(SSRC) sent from the SUT that the RTCP packets sent from the SUT are associated with.
+Test procedure: 1) Observe the SUT output.
+2) Note the NTP timestamp field value (w_i) and RTP timestamp field value (r_i) of each RTCP packet sent from the SUT.
+3) Count the number of RTCP packets, n, sent from the SUT.
+4) Using the first and last RTCP packet sent from the SUT, calculate the difference in NTP time, - $N = w_n w_1$ and difference in RTP timestamp, $T = r_n r_1$.
+5) Calculate the NTP timestamp difference in seconds $D = \frac{N}{2^{32}}$. - 6) Calculate the RTP timestamp rate estimate R = T/D. - 7) Retrieve RTP Time Stamp rate information, S, e.g. from "<clock rate>" on the SDP "a=rtpmap:<payload type> <encoding name>/<clock rate>" line, applicable for the RTP stream (SSRC) sent from the SUT that the RTCP packets sent from the SUT are associated with. - Stop condition: 1) RTP packets are sent from the SUT.
 2) At least 30 seconds have passed from the first RTCP packet was sent from the SUT.

-$0.999 \le R/{S} \le 1.001.$ Pass criteria:
+$0.999 \leq \frac{R}{S} \leq 1.001.$ Pass criteria:

 Comments: The test result is agnostic to RTP packets being received by the SUT or not.
+NTP time calculations require 64-bit integer arithmetic capability.
 The pass criteria correspond to a minimum timestamp clock accuracy of 0.1 % in relation to NTP time but a much higher accuracy should in general be expected.